Rapid channel changelog

 -

-You can now use the Advanced Identity Cloud admin UI to generate CSRs and upload SSL certificates in your tenant environments.
+You can now use the Advanced Identity Cloud admin console to generate CSRs and upload SSL certificates in your tenant environments.

-Learn more in Manage SSL certificates using the UI.
+Learn more in Manage server certificates using the admin console.

 Enhancements